pgphi/Taskmanager-web-based/README.md

     4) source env/bin/activate
     5) (env) *now in virtualenvironment - install everything we need*

-> Note: Go to command palette using CTRL + Shift + P and select python: select interpreter and choose approprioate virtualenv
+> Note: <br> Go to command palette using CTRL + Shift + P and select python: select interpreter and choose approprioate virtualenv

 ### For Deployment on Heroku Cloud: